Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 - Note: in our `app/controllers/password_reset_controller.rb` we have called out mailer class `PasswordMailer.with(user: @user).reset.deliver_later`, the `deliver_later` is part of [Action_job](https://edgeguides.rubyonrails.org/active_job_basics.html) it enables us to que background jobs.
 - One more setting before we send our emails, we need to open up our `app/config/environments/development.rb` and add `config.action_mailer.default_url_options = { host: "localhost:3000" }` in the block.

-Phew, we are almost done with the application.
-Last lap,now that we are in the `app/config/environments/development.rb` let's set up to use gmail [Configuration_for_gmail](https://edgeguides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration-for-gmail).
+- In `app/config/environments/development.rb` let's set up to use gmail.

 Add the following in the block
 ```rb
 config.action_mailer.delivery_method = :smtp